 The development of the archive is made possible by our team of specialists (click a name to find out more):

-Katie Anderson - Education Outreach
+Katie Anderson - Education Lead

 Katie is enthusiastic about helping AIT in develop their education programme and working with other education professionals and organisations in order to increase awareness and the child audience to the IT industry.